Florida braces as Hurricane Milton strengthens on approach – DW – 10/07/2024

 Criswell added that the "dangerous narrative" was "adding to the chaos and confusion" as FEMA rushed to locate remaining Helene survivors and bring power back to devastated coastal regions.

-Scientists have warned that man-made climate breakdown has made extreme weather events more frequent and more intense, and will continue to do so.
+Scientists have warned that man-made climate change has made extreme weather events more frequent and more intense, and will continue to do so.

 es,rc/ab (AP, AFP)